Initiatives to Address Supply Chain Emissions

 The Gunma Factory switched to renewable energy sources for all electricity use in April 2021

-The Gunma Factory has switched to renewable energy sources for all its electricity use.
+From 2021, 100% of the electricity used at the Gunma Factory is powered by renewable energy sources.
 Generated by the hydroelectricity facilities on the factory premises, this CO2-emissions-free renewable energy is produced and consumed locally.
 The electricity fees for the environmental added value (the increase in fees) will be utilized in future creation initiatives by Gunma Prefecture.
-The total amount of electricity switched over at the Gunma Factory was approximately 11.8 million kWh per year, and this initiative is projected to reduce annual CO2 emissions by approximately 5,000 tons.
-This is equivalent to the amount of CO2 absorbed by approximately 360,000 cedar trees.

 Climate change initiatives at our overseas locations